ShayHill/timeclock/README.md

 # timeclock

-A script to keep track of cumulative time worked daily.
+A script to keep track of cumulative time worked on various tasks.

 ## Usage